What Is CRO? A Beginners Guide To Conversion Rate OptimizationLast Updated: February 4, 2020

 For instance, we may find that during our analytics analysis, a higher than average number of users are abandoning the shopping cart on mobile devices.

-We can then take this data and perform a site walkthrough in all major mobile devices and browsers to see if we can find an UX issues or bugs.
+We can then take this data, do some web form optimisation by performing a site walkthrough in all major mobile devices and browsers to see if we can find an UX issues or bugs.

 Or vice versa.
 We may find that during user testing, a high percentage of users are finding it difficult to progress to the next step on during our checkout process.